 With changes to the law allowing locals to open guesthouses on private islands, there are now plenty of options for the budget backpacker.
-It’s possible to spend $100 to $200 a day per couple including; deluxe room; full board meals; snorkeling and other excursions.
+It’s possible to spend $100 to $200 a day per couple including; a deluxe room; full board meals; snorkeling and other excursions.
 Obviously, that’s a lot compared to SE Asia, but the term ‘budget’ is relative depending on where you’re traveling!
-(PS We went to Maldives before we became Travel bloggers!)
+(PS We went to the Maldives before we became Travel bloggers!)

 Here’s our Budget Trip to Maldives!

 Jon and I stayed in the Maldives for six days with a budget of $1500 including our flights, a luxurious day in a 5-star resort, a private boat, and water sports such as catamaran sailing, kayaking, and snorkeling.
 You can have at least a $500 budget per couple if you plan to do a three days/ two nights trip, but read the article to guide you!

 Here’s how we did it:

 Check the map

 The Maldives is made up of 1,192 islands, of which 192 are inhabited by a population of just 328,536.
 Many of these islands have been developed by the 4 and 5-star resorts for which the country is most famous.